truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 If the TrueNAS system has an expansion shelf, the **Enclosure** screen also displays an image of the expansion shelf populated with disks.
 {{< /enterprise >}}

-If using SCALE on servers not provided by TrueNAS, the **System Information** widget on the **Dashboard** displays the TrueNAS SCALE logo, and the **System > Enclosure** option does not exist on the menu navigation panel.
+If using TrueNAS on hardware without enclosure management support, the **System Information** widget on the **Dashboard** displays the TrueNAS logo, and the **System > Enclosure** option does not exist on the menu navigation panel.

 ## Using Applications in SCALE
 SCALE provides a list of applications you can deploy on the **Apps > Discover** screen.